Alfser/WeatherHelper/README.md

 # Android WeatherHelper Prototype

-This prototype shows how to implement a humidity and temperature monitor using Bluetooth comunication between two Android device and Arduino, using all the fundamental Bluetooth API capabilities.
+This prototype shows how to implement a humidity and temperature monitor using Bluetooth comunication between Android device and Arduino, using all the fundamental Bluetooth API capabilities.

 It was develop as a personal work of my Computer Engineer course at UNIVERSIDADE FEDERAL DO PARÁ (UFPA) .